Akenside Hill : A Poet’s Corner

 The steep valley or ‘dene’ of the Lort Burn was one of Newcastle’s most prominent natural features.
 Cutting through the landscape towards the Tyne, it created an obstacle for travellers and supplemented the eastern defences of the castle.

 It flowed north-south and a little to the west of where Grey Street is found today.
 Here it was crossed by High Bridge, still remembered in a street of that name.

 At Grey Street’s southern end, its course is betrayed by a dip in Mosley Street where it flowed south along the course of Dean Street.

 The valley was filled in and covered over time, allowing architect David Stephenson to build Dean Street (Dene Street) along its course in 1787.
 Further infilling took place in the 1830s and nothing now remains.
 The only clues are some steeply ascending steps on opposite sides of lower Dean Street marking the site of Nether Bridge or Low Bridge that crossed the burn here.

-The Lort entered the Tyne at Sandhill, more or less flowing down the eastern edge of the rapidly descending street called Side, with the ascending Akenside Hill to the east, marking the opposing bank of its valley.
+The Lort Burn entered the Tyne at Sandhill, more or less flowing down the eastern edge of the rapidly descending street called Side, with the ascending Akenside Hill to the east, marking the opposing bank of its valley.
 The Lort finally emptied into the Tyne at Sandhill east of the Guildhall almost directly below the present Tyne Bridge.

 This is a street of medieval origin with uncertain meaning.
 It was, along with Pudding Chare, one of the principal links between the primary streets of Westgate and Bigg Market/Groat Market near St Nicholas church.
 It is now a narrow alley to the rear of Collingwood Street.

 This is an old street on the south side of All Saints church uphill from Akenside Hill.
 It once joined Silver Street on the north side of the church.

 Drury Lane – Old Theatre Land

 Close to the junction of Grey Street and Mosley Street.
 It is named from London theatre-land and was the site of the Theatre Royal built by David Stephenson in 1788.
 The theatre was demolished in the 1830s to make way for Grey Street and is not the Theatre Royal of today.